 - Fourth of July (Weekend level service)

 - Friday after Thanksgiving

-Note: when a holiday falls on a Sunday, we are closed the following Monday.
-If a holiday falls on a Saturday, we will be closed the Friday before.
+Note: when a holiday falls on a Sunday, we are closed or running limited service the following Monday.
+If a holiday falls on a Saturday, we will be closed or running limited service the Friday before.